tsdev/spinw/docs/pages/swplot/swplot.plotbond.md

 : Handle of the swplot figure.
 Default is the selected figure.

 `legend`
-: Whether to add the plot to the legend, default is true.
+: Whether to add the plot to the legend, default value is true.

 `color`
 : Color of the bonds: